© 2005 – 2018

 Pruin’s fiancée said he was “afraid of something,” several weeks before his death, Peterson said.

-Pruin’s cause of death remains officially listed as “Undetermined,” though the lack of gunshot residue on his hands indicates he did not pull the trigger.
+Pruin’s cause of death remains officially listed as “Undetermined,” though the lack of gunshot residue on his hands and clothing suggests he neither pulled the trigger on the .44 Magnum nor fired the fatal shot.

 William Thomas “Billy” Pruin was born October 22, 1951, the son of William Pruin and Shirley Ann Pruin.
 He died Tuesday, April 4, 1995.